 - 11. Remove the dc load from the circuit and hook up the dynamic load. - 12.
-Hook up the scope to the output voltage and set it to dc coupling with the time scale at $100 \mu s/div$.

-- Set the dynamic load for a transient step of about 24 A at 1 kHz with 50% duty cycle. - 14.
-Measure the output waveform (you may have to use dc offset on scope to see the waveform).
+Hook up the scope to the output voltage and set it to dc coupling with the time scale at $100 \mu s/div$ . - Set the dynamic load for a transient step of about 24 A at 1 kHz with 50% duty cycle. - 14.
+Measure the output waveform (you might have to use dc offset on scope to see the waveform).
 Try to use a vertical scale of 100 mV/div or finer.
-This waveform should look similar to Figure 12. - 15.
-Use the horizontal cursors to measure V{ACDRP} and V{DCDRP} as shown.
+This waveform should look similar to Figure 12. - Use the horizontal cursors to measure VACDRP and VDCDRP as shown.
 Do not measure the undershoot or overshoot that happens immediately after the step. - 16.
-If V{ACDRP} and V{DCDRP} are different by more than a few millivolts, use Equation 38 to adjust C{CS} .
-You may need to parallel different values to get the right one since there are limited standard capacitor values available.
-(It is a good idea to have locations for two capacitors in the layout for this.)
+If $V{ACDRP}$ and $V{DCDRP}$ are different by more than a few mV, use Equation 38 to adjust $C{CS}$ .
+You might need to parallel different values to get the right one, because the standard capacitor values available are limited.
+It is a good idea to have locations for two capacitors in the layout for this.